-Unity automatically creates and maintains a Visual Studio .sln and .csproj file.
-Whenever somebody adds/renames/moves/deletes a file from within Unity, Unity regenerates the .sln and .csproj files.
-You can add files to your solution from Visual Studio as well.
-Unity will then import those new files, and the next time Unity creates the project files again, it will create them with this new file included.
+Unity regenerates the .sln and .csproj files in your project whenever a contributor makes changes to the state of a file, for example, editing an existing file or creating a new one.
+You can also add files to your solution from Visual Studio.
+Unity imports any new files, and the next time Unity creates the project files again, it creates them with the new files included.